 Franny's work continues for Cancer Research today as he aims to raise £1M for Cancer Research.

-Franny is an experienced public speaker, drawing upon his 16 year career as a professional footballer playing against some of the best players in the world, as well as how he planned and completed His two epic, ultra endurance challenges and: running 35 marathons in 3 weeks to: Running over 1,000 miles in his first challenge or running a marathon followed by a 75 mile cycle ride on the second.
+Franny is an experienced public speaker, drawing upon his 16 year career as a professional footballer playing against some of the best players in the world, as well as how he planned, trained for and completed his three epic, ultra endurance challenges.